frontity/step-by-step-tutorial/tutorial/part4-adding-styling/styling-the-links.md

 # Styling the links

+In this lesson we're going to style all the links in our site.
+We have links in the header menu and on the post listing pages.

 First let's turn our attention to the header section and style the menu.
 We'll make our links a consistent colour and remove the underlines so that it looks a bit cleaner.
 To do this we'll add a `Menu` component which will be a styled `<nav>` element.

 It's useful to know that the `<Link>` component returns an `<a>` element.
 Knowing this we can apply styles to any `<a>` elements inside our styled `<nav>` element.